deutranium/Algorithms/Readme.md

 Basically these are supposed to be my notes, but feel free to use them as you wish to.

-**Note: Please read the CONTRIBUTING.md before making any pull requests**
+**Note: Please read CONTRIBUTING.md before making any pull requests**

 ## Types of Algorithms